SeldonIO/seldon-core/doc/source/reference/apis/v2-protocol.md

 The spec of the V2 Inference Protocol defines both the endpoints and payload schemas for REST and gRPC interfaces.

-As part of the V2 Protocol, you can find endpoints for:
+As part of the V2 Protocol definition, you can find dedicated endpoints for:

 - Health endpoints, to assess liveness and readiness of your models.
 - Inference endpoints, to interact with your models.